aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

-# Guidance for automated setup for AWS Transform VMware on AWS
+# Guidance for automated setup for AWS Transform for VMware on AWS

 ## Table of Contents